cleytonmuto/teacherstimetable/README.md

   - `userId`: Firebase Auth user ID (also used as document ID)
   - `cpf`: User's CPF (11 digits, no formatting)
   - `internalId`: Internal identifier for Firebase Auth (not shown to users)
+  - `profile`: User profile type - `'regular'` (default) or `'coordinator'`
   - `createdAt`: Registration timestamp (Firestore Timestamp)
   - `updatedAt`: Last update timestamp (Firestore Timestamp)

   **Note**: Firebase Authentication requires an email format internally, but the application only uses CPF for user authentication.
 The internal identifier is automatically generated and stored but is never displayed to users.

+### User Profiles

+The application supports two user profiles:

+1. **Regular Teacher** (default):
+   - Can view and manage their own timetable
+   - Can add time slots with subjects from the registered subjects list
+   - Default profile for all new registrations

+2. **Coordinator**:
+   - Can register and manage subjects
+   - Can view timetables of all registered teachers
+   - Can filter timetables by specific teacher
+   - Must be manually set in Firestore

+**To set a user as Coordinator:**

+1. Go to Firebase Console > Firestore Database
+2. Navigate to the `users` collection
+3. Find the user document (by their `userId`)
+4. Edit the document and set the `profile` field to `"coordinator"`
+5. Save the changes

+The user will see the Coordinator Dashboard on their next login.

 **Application Initialization (On App Start):**
 1. Verifies Firestore connection